 At M.S.
 226, our teachers infuse literary novels with the social studies curriculum to make history come alive within the walls of the classroom.
 Students analyze and evaluate information found in primary and secondly source documents (graphs, political cartoons, data based questions, maps, charts, timelines, multi-media, posters, etc.) Students make connections among various sources of information and ideas.
 Students will evaluate and support the accuracy of information to be used in the formation of opinions and ideas.
 Students will use knowledge from other curriculum areas and personal experiences to form and express opinions.
 Plays depicting events of the past, hands-on learning projects, artifacts, technology, and lively debates, are an integral part of the M.S.
 226 Social Studies Program.

 M.S 226 MATH SYLABUS OVERVIEW

 The M.S.
-226 Mathematics Curriculum is based upon the New York State Standards.
+226 Mathematics Curriculum is based upon the Common Core Standards.
 In accordance with the standards, a balance of both process skills and content areas has been incorporated.

 The Mathematics Curriculum focuses on the following key ideas:

 Unit 1: Factors and Multiples

 Unit 6: Algebra